 Edward James Olmos – Lieutenant Martin “Marty” Castillo

 Lieutenant Martin “Marty” Castillo replaced the slain Lou Rodriguez as the head of the OCB after Barney Miller’s Gregory Sierra only lasted four episodes.
 Olmos won both a Primetime Emmy Award and a Golden Globe for his Castillo.
 He wasn’t always an actor though, at age 13 having joined the LA Dodgers’ farm system as a catcher, but left baseball at 15 to join a rock and roll band.
 That band, Pacific Ocean, toured in the 1960s.

 Then he started tackling movies, in 1982 co-starring with Harrison Ford in the 1982 epic film, Blade Runner.
 Then Olmos became the first American-born Hispanic to receive an Academy Award nomination for Best Actor for 1988’s Stand and Deliver.
 He was spectacular.
 Then he became a cult icon in the remake of Battlestar Galactica.

 In addition to being a talented actor, Olmos is also an activist for the Hispanic community, advocating for diversifying the roles of Hispanic actors.
 You can see this embodied in all of the roles he has portrayed!
 For example, the patriarch in the film Selena.
-Today, Olmos is 75 years old and was last seen in the first 2 seasons of the Sons of Anarchy spinoff, Mayans M.C. and the 2021 films Walking with Herb and Chasing Wonders.
+Today, Olmos is 76 years old and was last seen in several episodes of the Sons of Anarchy spinoff, Mayans M.C. and the 2021 films Walking with Herb and Chasing Wonders.